KnowledgeCaptureAndDiscovery/MINT/catalog_hydrology/README.md

     * **Terms of use**: http://earthwise.bgs.ac.uk/index.php/Africa_Groundwater_Atlas_Terms_of_Use
     * **Rdf link**: ['http://earthwise.bgs.ac.uk/index.php?title=Special:ExportRDF/Hydrogeology_of_Algeria&xmlmime=rdf']

-** Note: The script detec all the countries listed in http://earthwise.bgs.ac.uk/index.php/Hydrogeology_by_country, and it extract the previous information automatically.
+**Note_2**: The script detec all the countries listed in http://earthwise.bgs.ac.uk/index.php/Hydrogeology_by_country, and it extract the previous information automatically.